CARL: Criticality-Aware Agentic Reinforcement Learning: Preliminaries

 GRPO measures the advantage of each trajectory $\tau$ by comparing it with the group average:

-where $\text{mean}(R(\tau))$ and $\text{std}(R(\tau))$ are computed over all trajectories of the same question.
+where $R(\tau)$ are rewards of trajectories based on their terminal states, while $\text{mean}(R(\tau))$ and $\text{std}(R(\tau))$ are computed over all trajectories of the same question.
 This trajectory-level advantage is then assigned to all tokens within the trajectory under the assumption that every token contributes equally.